 Veronica Guerrieri studies macroeconomics, search theory, labor and financial market frictions, dynamic contracting, and growth theory.
 "Coming from Europe, the malfunctioning of labor markets has always attracted my attention," she says.
 "My research explores frictional labor markets and other market imperfections."

 Guerrieri earned her bachelor's degree summa cum laude and master's degree in economics from Università Commerciale Luigi Bocconi in Milan in 2000 and 2001, respectively, and a PhD in economics from Massachusetts Institute of Technology in 2006.
-She joined Chicago Booth in 2006, and she has been a Faculty Research Fellow in the National Bureau of Economic Research since 2008.
-She visited the Department of Economics at MIT in the fall of 2009 and the Research Department at the Federal Reserve Bank of Minneapolis in the winter and spring of 2009.
+She joined Chicago Booth in 2006, she has been a Research Associate of the National Bureau of Economic Research since 2013, and she has been a consultant at the Federal Reserve Bank of Chicago since 2014.
+She has been a visiting professor at MIT, Yale, LSE, NYU, CREI and EIEF and a Visiting Scholar at the Federal Reserve Bank of Minneapolis.

 2014 - 2015 Course Schedule

 Macroeconomics; search theory; labor and financial market frictions; dynamic contracting; growth theory.

 “Inefficient Unemployment Dynamics under Asymmetric Information,” Journal of Political Economy.

 With Daron Acemoglu, "Capital Deepening and Non-Balanced Economic Growth," Journal of Political Economy.